lsarecz/Dockerized-Oracle-Database-12c/Oracle DB 12/Create Oracle 12c service in Kubernetes Cluster.md

 /*Only one endpoint gets listed.*/

-### Deleting the Replication Controller and Service
+### Deleting the Deployment and Service

-In subsequent sections we shall create a cluster of Oracle Database instances **declaratively** using definition files. **As we shall be using the same configuration parameters, delete the oradb replication controller and the oradb service**.
+In subsequent sections we shall create a cluster of Oracle Database instances **declaratively** using definition files. **As we shall be using the same configuration parameters, delete the oradb deployment and the oradb service**.

 ```
-kubectl delete rc oradb
+kubectl delete deployment oradb
 kubectl delete svc oradb
 ```

-Both the replication controller and the service get deleted.
+Both the deployment and the service get deleted.

 If the kubectl get services command is run again the oradb service does not get listed.